Gazebo (simulator)

-Gazebo is an open-source 3D robotics simulator.
-It integrated the ODE physics engine, OpenGL rendering, and support code for sensor simulation and actuator control.
+Gazebo is an open-source 2D/3D robotics simulator that began development in 2002.
+In 2017, development forked into two versions, known as "Gazebo", the original monolithic architecture, and "Ignition", which had moved to become a modernized collection of loosely coupled libraries.
+Following a trademark obstacle in 2022 regarding their use of the name "Ignition", Open Robotics took the opportunity to switch the version names, dubbing the original fork "Gazebo Classic" and the new, modern fork "Gazebo".
+Gazebo Classic integrated the ODE physics engine, OpenGL rendering, and support code for sensor simulation and actuator control.
+In 2025, Gazebo Classic was discontinued and replaced with the modern fork "Gazebo".

-Gazebo can use multiple high-performance physics engines, such as ODE, Bullet, etc. (the default is ODE).
+Gazebo Classic can use multiple high-performance physics engines, such as ODE, Bullet, etc. (the default is ODE).
 It provides realistic rendering of environments including high-quality lighting, shadows, and textures.
-It can model sensors that "see" the simulated environment, such as laser range finders, cameras (including wide-angle), Kinect style sensors, etc.

-For 3D rendering, Gazebo uses the OGRE engine.
+It can model sensors that "see" the simulated environment, such as laser range finders, cameras (including wide-angle), Kinect style sensors, etc. For 3D rendering, Gazebo Classic uses the OGRE engine.

 Development history

-Gazebo was a component in the Player Project from 2004 through 2011.
+Gazebo was a component in the Player Project from 2002 through 2011.
 In 2011, Gazebo became an independent project supported by Willow Garage.
 In 2012, Open Source Robotics Foundation (OSRF) became the steward of the Gazebo project.
 OSRF changed its name to Open Robotics in 2018.

-Gazebo's latest and last major release is version 11, a long-term support release with end-of-life planned for January 2025.
+Gazebo Classic's last major release was version 11, a long-term support release.
+The latest version is 11.15.1, released on December 3, 2024.
 All previously released versions of Gazebo also received long-term support, with minor updates being released for Gazebo 9 and 10 together with the release of Gazebo 11.0.0.
-With Gazebo 11 being released in January 2020, Open Robotics shifted its focus to developing Ignition, a "collection of open source software libraries designed to simplify development of high-performance applications", with a target audience of robot developers, designers, and educators.
+With Gazebo 11 being released in January 2020, Open Robotics shifted its focus to developing Ignition, a "collection of the open source software libraries designed to simplify the development of high-performance applications", with a target audience of robot developers, designers, and educators.
 The first version of Ignition was released in February 2019.
-Ignition's website refers to the standalone Gazebo simulator as Gazebo Classic in order to disambiguate it from Ignition Gazebo, the Gazebo simulator that is now included in the latest releases of Ignition.
+In April 2022, following a trademark dispute, the Ignition brand name was retired, and was reverted to Gazebo.
+Gazebo's website refers to the original standalone Gazebo simulator as Gazebo Classic in order to disambiguate it from Gazebo.
 Open Robotics mentioned the need for significant modernization in Gazebo's code, together with the opportunity to move from a monolithic architecture to a collection of loosely coupled libraries.

-In April 2022 it was announced that the former Ignition is now called Gazebo.
+It was announced in 2022 that Gazebo Classic would be discontinued in January 2025.
+It was discontinued as planned and replaced with the new fork Gazebo.

 Competitions

-Gazebo has been used as the simulation environment for a number of technology challenges and competitions.
+Gazebo has been used as the simulation environment for several technology challenges and competitions.